Caught Up (Usher song)

 "Caught Up" is a song by American singer Usher.
-It was written by Ryan Toby, Andre Harris, Vidal Davis and Jason Boyd, and produced by Dre & Vidal for Usher's 2004 album, Confessions.
+It was written by Andre Harris, Vidal Davis, Ryan Toby, and Jason "Poo Bear" Boyd for Usher's 2004 album, Confessions, with production helmed by Harris and Davis under their production moniker Dre & Vidal.
 The song was released as the fifth (fourth in the United Kingdom and Ireland) and final single from the album on January 3, 2005.

-The single peaked at number eight in the United States, and number nine on in the United Kingdom.
-"Caught Up" also reached the top 20 in Australia, Finland, Ireland, the Netherlands, and New Zealand.
-It received positive reviews from music critics.
+Critics hailed "Caught Up" as a tight, thunderous standout that highlights Usher's rhythmic vocals and confident performance.
+It peaked at number eight in the United States, number nine in the United Kingdom, and reached the top 20 in Australia, Finland, Ireland, the Netherlands, and New Zealand.
+The "Caught Up" music video, part of Rhythm City Volume One: Caught Up (2004), stars Usher in a mini-musical blending drama and performances, and premiered on Fox's New Year's Eve Live.

 Background and release

 Although Usher "didn't look too far" when starting working on his fourth studio album Confessions and decided to "continue building" with previous producers, he branched out with several musical collaborators.
 Usher enlisted Philadelphia producers Andre "Dre" Harris and Vidal Davis of Dre & Vidal, along with other musical collaborators.
-During the sessions, Usher asked them to create a "real up-tempo beat".
+During the sessions, after recording the downtempo song "Superstar," Usher asked them to create a "real up-tempo beat".
 When they worked on the track, they partied the whole time which Dre considered a "partly record".
 He recalled, "We had some women, some drinks, some music."
-After Dre created the beat, they decided to "make sure the mood was inspiring during recording."

 They went to club to take a break, and played the song in Usher's truck while on the way.
-Usher felt the collaboration was pleasing, seeing other people responded positively to the song.
+Initially, Usher was hesitant to record the song after hearing the reference track and was unsure whether it suited him, particularly because he believed the lyrics did not reflect how people in his hometown of Atlanta would speak.
+However, his opinion changed once he entered the studio and heard his own vocals over the production, and he was further encouraged by the positive response the song received from others.

-"Caught Up" was the fifth and final single from Confessions.
+A strong contender for the album's lead single, but ultimately replaced by "Yeah!", "Caught Up" was released as the fifth and final single from Confessions.
 The song impacted US rhythmic contemporary and urban radio on January 3, 2005, and it was added to contemporary hit radio on January 11, 2005, alongside a remix featuring rapper Fabolous.
 It was also released in the Netherlands and the United Kingdom on February 21, 2005, and on March 8 in Germany.
 The Germany release contains the album version of the song, three of its remixes and the single's music video.